-ITrust Barnsley Ltd is a joint venture between Barnsley College and The Barnsley Chronicle.
+ITrust Barnsley CIC is a joint venture between Barnsley College and The Barnsley Chronicle.

-The total expenses paid to or on behalf of the governors during the year was £1,019 (2021/22: £1,059).
+The total expenses paid to or on behalf of the governors during the year was £865 (2022/23: £1,019).
 This represents travel and subsistence expenses and other out of pocket expenses incurred in attending governor meetings and charity events in their official capacity.
-There were transactions with group companies in the year during normal course of business; this was in relation to the administration of energy contract with BCDC.